 These green beans are smothered with a creamy Gruyere sauce.
 They’re loaded with caramelized onion flavor and savory bits of bacon.
 And, right when you think this green because casserole with bacon can’t get any better, it’s topped with sweet pecans and crispy onions.

-If you’re looking for some more delicious holiday side dishes, try these Soft & Crispy Roasted Mini Potatoes or this Roasted Balsamic Brussels Sprouts recipe.
-Don’y forget the bread!
+If you’re looking for some more delicious holiday side dishes, try these Soft & Crispy Roasted Mini Potatoes, this Roasted Balsamic Brussels Sprouts recipe, or these Roasted Brussels Sprouts with Grapes.
+Don’t forget the bread!
 This Gluten Free Buttermilk Cornbread is the best!

 Ingredients for this Green Bean Casserole with Bacon